citizenfx/natives/VEHICLE/GetVehicleModelAcceleration.md

 ```

 ```
 Returns the acceleration of the specified model.
-For a full list, see here: pastebin.com/GaN6vT4R
 ```

 ## Parameters